-Now this is awesome, and such a witness!
+Now this is an awesome Catholic witness! 🙌

 ESPN interviewed Los Angeles Chargers quarterback Philip Rivers about his regular use of the latin term “Nunc Coepi,” which means “Now I begin.”